CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 This notation means, "within the `File` menu, select `Open`.

-This menu is likely in the upper left area of the application or you entire screen (depending on you operating system).
+This menu is likely in the upper left area of the application or you entire screen (depending on your operating system).

-[TODO: Include picture, maybe]

 ### Make a File